chrisgurney/obsidian-note-toolbar/README.md

 In the **Mobile** section, you can add equivalent styles that allow you to override the defaults on mobile.

-_Note on precedence:_
+_Notes on precedence:_
+- Styles are applied in the order you add them in settings.
+Per how CSS works, styles later in the lists take precedence.
-- Styles are defined alphabetically in [styles.css](https://github.com/chrisgurney/obsidian-note-toolbar/blob/master/styles.css) (with the exception of float being at the top).
+- In case it helps, styles are defined alphabetically in [styles.css](https://github.com/chrisgurney/obsidian-note-toolbar/blob/master/styles.css) (with the exception of float being at the top).

 ## Defining where Note Toolbars are applied